matomo-org/developer-documentation/docs/3.x/generated/Piwik/Settings/Plugin/SystemSetting.md

 -  It accepts the following parameter(s):
     - `$name` (`string`) &mdash;
        The setting's persisted name.
+Only alphanumeric characters are allowed, eg, `'refreshInterval'`.
     - `$defaultValue` (`mixed`) &mdash;
        Default value for this setting if no value was specified.
     - `$type` (`string`) &mdash;
-       Eg an array, int, ... see TYPE_* constants
+       Eg an array, int, ... see SettingConfig::TYPE_* constants
     - `$pluginName` (`string`) &mdash;
-       The name of the plugin the system setting belongs to.
+       The name of the plugin the setting belongs to

 <a name="getname" id="getname"></a>
 <a name="getName" id="getName"></a>